Lyrialtus/magnetism/README.md

 # Magnetism

-Moving ball and fixed "magnet" ball.
+A moving ball and a fixed "magnet" ball.
+Random physics.
 Divs, no canvas.
 Only JavaSctipt.

 *Still under development...*